 Dave McCaig really goes all out on the coloring for this series, and the whole endeavor is better off for having him on board.
 The psychedelic, spacey color blends are really fun to look at, and Pasqual Ferry’s pencils are fantastic as always.
 There’s no question this issue was visually engaging, though the dialogue and the plot are a little flat.
 Looking back, we can see that this was all a part of a build-up to Final Crisis, but at the time this must have seemed like a bit of an aimless retread through Scott Free’s origin story with Shilo standing in his place.

 In short, this is more of a bizarre Kirby-fueled tangent than a stand-alone issue, though I don’t necessarily mean that in a bad way.
-Grant Morrison had kind of a lot on his plate with this endeavor, and having read it in its entirety on its release, I can say it’s pretty well worth it overall.
+Grant Morrison had kind of a lot on their plate with this endeavor, and having read it in its entirety on its release, I can say it’s pretty well worth it overall.
 Still, Mister Miracle is one of the stranger chapters of the series.
 The assumption that the audience will of course be familiar with the mythos is prevalent through this title in specific.

-Another downside is that we’ve been watching Morrison use Metron as the endless Deux Ex Machina for much of his output through DC, so there isn’t really anything that stands out about Shilo’s interactions with him.
+Another downside is that we’ve been watching Morrison use Metron as the endless Deux Ex Machina for much of their output through DC, so there isn’t really anything that stands out about Shilo’s interactions with him.
 Also, there isn’t really anything that stands out about Shilo.
 Attempts at AAVE don’t suit the book particularly well – and there’s certainly a few things here, such as “The Drive-By Derby,” that hopefully would not stand today.

 Because it is such a promising concept entrenched in Kirbian mythos and he is such a potentially interesting character, it comes as a bit of a let-down to see him serve as nothing more than a repetition of long-standing tropes and themes.